alisw/alibuild/README.md

     software.
   - `tag`: tag in the above mentioned repository which points to the software to be built.
+  - `env`: list of one entry dictionaries whose key-value pairs are an environment variables name and value to be set.
+E.g.:

+        env:
+        - "$ROOTSYS": $ROOT_ROOT

   - `prepend_path`: list of one entry dictionaries whose key-value pairs are an environment variable name and a path to be appended to it, like it happens in `LD_LIBRARY_PATH`.
 E.g: